One of the best decisions I’ve made was to learn how to start a blog.

 Still, if you are unable to find a brand or domain name for your company or blog.
 You can hire a team of companies like Boskier through Fiverr.
 That will cost you cost you $ 5 – $ 200 depending upon what you want.

 I would recommend if you are planning to build a business.
 Then you can buy Brand name full package which includes Domain name check, social media check, trademark check and much more.

-Important Tip: website hosting and Domain name are two different things However as I said, many web hosting sites like Bluehost (which I recommend) will host both your domain name and web hosting for you, meaning you will save a time, less technicality and you will get at one place.
+Important Tip: website hosting and Domain name are two different things However as I said, many web hosting sites like SiteGround (which I recommend) will host both your domain name and web hosting for you, meaning you will save a time, less technicality and you will get at one place.

 4. Search a Hosting Provider for Your Blog

 Finding a blog hosting service is one of the last technical part of learning how to start a blog .
 If you have decided to go signup free service like wix or medium, then you can skip this step but still I highly recommend reading it and making a decision at the end.